So, what are the 4 stages of an affair?

 This takes a lot of prayer, support from outside help, and dedication to themselves to want a better life than the affair will end up giving them.

 Some quick information on whether the affair partners would stay together if they eventually married:

 - Affairs always end.
 Some drag on longer than others due to the level of the delusion they are in.
 Eventually though, the affair will start to crumble, since it was based on a foundation of lies and secrets.

 - Less then 10% of affair partners will eventually marry, and when they do 75-80% of those marriages end in divorce.
 Because what was the foundation of their relationship really?
 Lies, secrecy, cheating and deception.
 Is that the best way to start a relationship?
 When surveyed, most people in affairs stated they most likely would NOT have chosen their affair partner to marry.

-If you are the unfaithful wife, and you want to be reconciled to your spouse, commit to:
+If you’re the unfaithful wife and you want to be reconciled to your spouse, commit to: